 They do.
 However, this is normal.
 Every puppy from every breed needs to shed their baby fur coat.
 It’s true for German Shepherds and it is true for Havanese.
 But this should not worry you.
-Havanese puppies are even smaller than the adults (obviously), and the amount of hair they shed is negligible.
+Puppies are even smaller than adults (obviously), and the amount of hair they shed is negligible.
 You won’t have a hard time cleaning up after them or even brushing out the dead baby hairs.
 If you do decide to brush your Havanese puppy, please be careful.
 Their skin is fragile.
 You must carefully brush their fur without damaging their skin.

-Do Havanese Dogs Shed Hair?
+Do Havanese Shed Hair?

 If anything does come off of the Havanese dog it is hair and not fur.
 It may sound like a small differentiation, but it is literally the reason that the Havanese don’t shed.
-Their hair also has a really long growth cycle that means they don’t lose any of it as it is growing.
+Their hair also has a really long growth cycle which means they don’t lose any of it as it is growing.
 If anything does come off of them it is hair and not fur so it is easy to clean.

-Do Havanese Dogs Bark A Lot?
+Do Havanese Bark A Lot?

 These breed of dogs are not really known as barkers.
 Typically they are not yappy. however like with all dogs it has a lot to do with training and the attention that you give your dog.
 We have written a whole article about the barking behaviour.